tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

     * input:   none
     * output:  openssl1.1-compat lib and wget lib, plus cache under /var/cache/apk/

 It has some byproducts from the typical package management tools - the cache.
-We also need cleanup that as it is not necessary.
+We also need clean that up as it is not necessary.

 ```docker
 RUN  apk update && apk add openssl1.1-compat=1.1.1t-r0 && rm -rf /var/cache/apk/*